OSGeo/OSGeoLive-doc/doc/quickstart/gdal_quickstart.rst

   cd /home/user/gdal_natural_earth/

-.. tip:: Open the shape file with a Desktop GIS like QGIS.
-And have a look.
+.. tip:: Open the shape file with a Desktop GIS like QGIS, and have a look.

 Get information about the vector data with ogrinfo